All Around My Hat (song): Television and stage references

 In the 'Watching TV' episode of British television sitcom Men Behaving Badly, Gary and Dorothy repeatedly end up singing the Steeleye Span version of the song while trying to remember the theme tune to Starsky and Hutch.
 Paul Whitehouse also sings the first lines of the song in an episode of The Fast Show, changing a key word in each line with "arse".

-It features very prominently in the plot of the episode "The Prisoner" in "The Adventures of Robin Hood (TV series)".
+It features prominently in the plot of the episode "The Prisoner" in "The Adventures of Robin Hood (TV series)".
 It is claimed to be a favorite song of the 12th century crusading King Richard The Lionheart and is constantly sung by the king's courier who has been secretly imprisoned in Prince John's dungeon.
 The tune is so charismatic that a prison guard sings it while drinking at a tavern and is overhead by Robin Hood, thus alerting Robin of the courier's fate.

+In Episode 6 of the Russian science fiction serial Better than Us, a young woman idly sings this song to herself while waiting for Safronov to appear.

 The song is referred to in the 1964 play Philadelphia, Here I Come! by Brian Friel.